lostella/matto/README.md

 ## To do

+* Translate all comments in english
+* Comment, comment, comment
 * Fix bugs :-)
 * Use dynamically allocated structures (e.g. for the board)
 * Make 100% [UCI](http://www.shredderchess.com/chess-info/features/uci-universal-chess-interface.html) compliant